-Tip #7 – Keep privacy & security in mind!
+#7 of Home Seller Tips – Keep privacy & security in mind!

-Although all parties involved (home seller and agent) will be excited about holding the open house, one needs to keep the ramifications in mind when it comes to security and privacy!
+Although all parties involved (home seller and agent) will be excited about holding the open house, one needs to keep the ramifications in mind when it comes to open house security and privacy!

 Unfortunately, not everyone visiting the open house will have ‘good intentions‘, so the home seller should make sure to be prepared.
 Securing one’s home for the open house is a very simple and straightforward process:

 - Take all small valuables (such as jewellery and electronic devices) and store them away safely;